 Higher Priority (keep every time):

-- Grimscale Chum, Vilefin Inquisitor, Murloc Tidecaller, Righteous Protector – 1-drops are very important in every matchup, but especially against Aggro and especially in this deck.
+- Lost in the Jungle, Murloc Tidecaller, Righteous Protector – 1-drops are very important in every matchup, but especially against Aggro and especially in this deck.
 You want to stay ahead on the board because a) you’re playing an Aggro deck and b) your Murlocs heavily benefit from having more of them on the board.
 That’s why a good 1-drop opening is amazing.
-Against Aggro, Vilefin Inquisitor and Murloc Tidecaller are best if you have a Rockpool Hunter follow-up, and if you don’t, Righteous Protector is probably your best bet.
+Generally, Murloc Tidecaller is the best 1-drop to keep if you also have a Rockpool Hunter.
+If you don’t, Lost in the Jungle and Righteous Protector will probably be slightly better.

 - Rockpool Hunter – Landing a buff with Rockpool Hunter on turn 2 can be game-winning.
 But even if you don’t, it’s still your highest tempo 2-drop.

-- Call to Arms – Even f you somehow fall behind in the early game, Call to Arms has a super high chance to get you back into the game.
+- Call to Arms – Even if you somehow fall behind in the early game, Call to Arms has a super high chance to get you back into the game.
 With just a single card, you should be able to create a pretty solid board presence, possibly put a Taunt (Protector) in the way and throw some knives (Juggler).
-Auto-keep in every situation.
+Great keep even after the nerfs.

 Lower Priority (keep only if certain conditions are met):